db2222/grunt-contrib-copy-faster/README.md

 ## Release History

+ * 2023-07-19   v1.1.1   Corrections/improvements in regards to using fs.copyFileSync.
+This is now the default.
+ * 2023-07-18   v1.1.0   Use fs.copyFileSync if possible to highly improve copy speed.
  * 2016-03-04   v1.0.0   Bump devDependencies.
 Add example of using relative path.
 Point main to task and remove peerDeps.
  * 2015-10-19   v0.8.2   Fix expand-less copies with multiple files.
  * 2015-08-20   v0.8.1   Update `chalk` dependency.